eslint/eslint/docs/maintainer-guide/issues.md

 1. The issue is a duplicate of an existing issue.
 1. The issue is just a question and has been answered.

-Team members may close an issue where the consensus is to not accept the issue after a waiting period:
+Team members may close an issue where the consensus is to not accept the issue after a waiting period (to ensure that other team members have a chance to review the issue before it is closed):

 * Wait **2 days** if the issue was opened Monday through Friday.
 * Wait **3 days** if the issue was opened on Saturday or Sunday.

-The waiting period ensures that other team members have a chance to review the issue before it is closed.
+In an effort to keep the issues backlog manageable, team members may also close an issue if the following conditions are met:

-Team members may close any **unaccepted** issue after it has been open for 21 days.
-These issues do not have enough support to move forward.
+* **Unaccepted**: Close after it has been open for 21 days, as these issues do not have enough support to move forward.
+* **Accepted**: Close after 90 days if no one from the team or the community is willing to step forward and own the work to complete to it.
+* **Help wanted:** Close after 90 days if it has not been completed.

 ## Consensus